Foundation Degree (FdSc) Digital Technology (Cybersecurity)

 Students will have access to standard software, including Microsoft Visual Studio, MySQL (XAMP), NetBeans, Microsoft Visio, Arduino IDE and Idle (Python) IDE.

-All the modules have embedded employability skills such as analytical thinking, problem solving, team working and interpersonal skills.
+All modules have embedded employability skills such as analytical thinking, problem solving, team working and interpersonal skills.
 The programme encourages lifelong learning by providing sufficient opportunity for self-directed learning and reflection, supported by the professionalism in the digital sector module.

 You will also hear from industry experts and have the opportunity to get involved with the British Computer Society to develop your professional network.